Update Date: January 2, 2025

 Who or what is the Winebringer in Hafez’s poetry, and what role does he play?
 How does Hafez use the Winebringer to symbolize spiritual enlightenment or divine love?
 What emotions or themes does Winebringer in Hafez’s poetry evoke, and how do they relate to the overall message of the poems?
+Welcome to GetBookOnline.com where you can read about Iran’s poetry and literature, history and culture, and learn Farsi language online with native teachers.

 The Persian literature world includes a cluster of research concerning the concept of Winebringer in Hafez’s poetry.
-Although this famous Iranian poet had employed other words like “Jam, Ghadah, Kharabat, and different body parts,” the crucial element in his poetry is Winebringer.
+Although this famous Iranian poet had employed other words like “Jam (جام), Ghadah (قدح), Kharabat (خرابات), and different body parts,” the crucial element in his poetry is Winebringer.

 The Role of Winebringer in Hafez’s Poetry